 But beyond the impracticality of expecting consumers to spend time inspecting a contract they have no reason to believe has been changed, the imposition of such an onerous requirement on consumers would be particularly lopsided, as Safeway is aware that it has-or has not-made changes to the Terms and is the party to the contract that wishes for the new terms to govern. "[T]he onus must be on website owners to put users on notice of the terms to which they wish to bind consumers."
 Nguyen, 763 F.3d at 1179.
-Safeway is best positioned to make sure customers are aware of changes that Safeway has made to its contract with Class Members.
+Safeway is best positioned to make sure customers are aware of changes that Safeway has made to its able, or may be found unconscionable236 unless implicitly modified by the duty of good faith and fair dealing.237 In contract with Class Members.
 After making a change, Safeway can take any number of actions to alert users that the Special Terms they agreed to at registration have been altered.
 For instance, Safeway could ask customers to click to indicate that they agree to the new Special Terms or send all existing Safeway.com customers an email in order to ensure that every consumer is aware of a change in the Special Terms prior to making a purchase.
 When Safeway changed the Special Terms on November 15, 2011, it opted to do neither.